Worm castings, or in other words… worm poop.

 1. They provide a slow-release fertilizing solution – the digestive tract of the worms coats the material and effectively bundles it up into tiny, long-lasting fertilizer granules.
 Handy!

-2. The nutrients are far more bioavailable – worm castings reportedly come with a variety of beneficial microorganisms, and their unique microbial activity helps plants to absorb and utilize the available nutrients.
+2. The nutrients are far more bioavailable – worm castings reportedly come with a variety of beneficial microorganisms, and their unique microbial activity helps plants absorb and utilize the available nutrients.

 3. They provide a diverse range of micro-nutrients – worm castings are a complex blend of nutrients.
 Bringing a lot of other useful elements to a healthy soil mix that regular liquid fertilizers don’t, e.g., iron, sulfur, and calcium.